umdio/umdio/docs/src/courses/_posts/2015-02-23-get-courses.md

 `http://api.umd.io/v0/courses/<course_ids>`

-Get information about multiple courese where `course_ids` is a comma-seperated list of `course_id`'s.
+Get information about multiple courses where `course_ids` is a comma-seperated list of `course_id`'s.

 *Returns:* Array of [course objects](#course_object).
 If one of the course objects does not exist, the rest are still returned.